Archie Young (field hockey)

-Archie H. Young (c.1912–1994) was a Scottish field hockey player who competed at the 1948 Summer Olympics.
+Archibald Hamilton Young (2 February 1912 – 27 February 1994) was a Scottish field hockey player who competed at the 1948 Summer Olympics.

 Biography

-Young played for Whitecraigs Hockey Club in Renfrewshire and representative hockey for Western Scotland.
+Archibald Hamilton Young was born in Scotland on 2 February 1912.
+He played for Whitecraigs Hockey Club in Renfrewshire and representative hockey for Western Scotland.
 He played at outside-right and in 1939 made his Scotland debut against the Netherlands at Paisley, before his career was interrupted by World War II where he served in the Royal Navy.

 Young resumed his hockey career after the war and was selected for the Olympic Trial and subsequently represented Great Britain in the field hockey tournament at the 1948 Olympic Games in London, winning a silver medal, although he had to settle for being an unused substitute.

 After retiring from playing, Young was a president of the Scottish Hockey Association from 1964 until 1972 In 1960, he was awarded the umpire's badge of the international hockey board.
 He umpired at the 1968 Summer Olympics and was involved in a significant incident after awarding a penalty, which led to Japan walking off the field in match against India.

-He died in 1994 at the age of 82.
+Young died in England on 27 February 1994, at the age of 81.